 Flexible and corrosion-resistant drum liners can be implemented to reduce or eliminate material build-up on drum walls, and decrease the potential for damage due to a corrosive material.

-In the phosphates industry, pug mills, also commonly known as paddle mixers, are used in granular fertilizer production to mix the recycle with the new raw materials, and in animal feed production to thoroughly mix, react, and granulate feed ingredients.
+In the phosphates industry, pugmill mixers, also commonly known as paddle mixers or pug mills, are used in granular fertilizer production to mix the recycle with the new raw materials, and in animal feed production to thoroughly mix, react, and granulate feed ingredients.

-Pug mills use a folding and kneading action to thoroughly mix materials.
+Pugmill mixers use a folding and kneading action to thoroughly mix solid and liquid feeds.
 In granular fertilizer production, they make a homogeneous blend prior to entering the granulator.
 In animal feed production, they facilitate the reaction between components.
 The thorough mixing helps to ensure a uniform product.

 Rotary dryers are used prolifically throughout the phosphates industry, for drying phosphate rock, as well as for drying granular animal feeds and fertilizer products.